Jennifer Dirga

 Director of Community and Belonging

-Kerryn Hinds M.Ed is the Director of Diversity, Equity & Inclusion at The Chestnut Hill School.
+kerryn perichan hindsKerryn Hinds M.Ed is a Director at The Chestnut Hill School.
 I am a coach and consultant for early childhood programs, building effective teams, and equitable classroom practices.
 Prior to becoming an administrator, I was a Montessori and progressive educator for several years.
 As an immigrant, born and raised on the island of Trinidad and Tobago, I speak to first gen students and work with teachers to build cultural responsiveness with families who are from different countries.

 I am with Open Circle because it is such a powerful curriculum.
 I witness and experience first hand how students engage with the units and learn important skills like communicating their feelings, using non-verbal signals and building relationships with each other.
-SEL matters to me because children need to develop a strong sense of identity and that happens at home and also in school.
+This matters to me because children need to develop a strong sense of identity and that happens at home and also in school.
 When a student’s identity and self awareness is developed, they thrive emotionally and academically.
 Open Circle has been successful in fostering these skills and ensures that students are confident learners.

 Sallie Dunning